Agrael1/card-clash-heroes/README.md

 - [x] Fix ATB and make it run on both peers.
 - [x] Sync Attack
 - [ ] Wait button + sync
-- [ ] Move cards to the right place on the board
+- [x] Move cards to the right place on the board
 - [ ] Limit the number of cards in stacks and add currency for each player
 - [ ] Win if all cards are destroyed
+- [ ] Fix the attack pattern, check if the card can shoot

 Auxiliary:
 - [ ] Split cards into two decks with reevaluation of ATB (if needed)